 Milton Town School District

 - Milton Town School buildings and outdoor facilities including all playgrounds and tracks are closed to the public.
 Only staff and faculty can enter the buildings.
-Schools closed for the remainder of the 19/20 school year.
+Schools are closed for the remainder of the 2019/2020 school year.
 Visit the Milton Town School District website for information about maintenance of learning at home, free meal deliveries for students, and more.

 Planning and Zoning Department